micmejia/bible-dump/AMPC/Matthew/Matt 7.md

-Why do you [^a]stare from without at the [^b]very small particle that is in your brother's eye but do not become aware of _and_ consider the beam [^c]of timber that is in your own eye?
+Why do you stare from without at the very small particle that is in your brother's eye but do not become aware of _and_ consider the beam of timber that is in your own eye?